duckietown/book-opmanual-duckietown/src/assembly/traffic_lights/dt21_tl.md

 There is a small yellow box in the top left corner of each picture.
 This box is telling you which parts are needed to complete that assembly step.

 :::{note}
-At some steps, you see a small glue icon on it.
-Those parts are not separated anymore no matter if you are building a Watchtower (WT) or a Traffic Light (TL).
-If you arrive at such a step, make sure that the parts are really connecting rigidly.
-Maybe they are already stuck together without glue, but most of the time its wise to use at least some of it just for the security of our citizens!
+At times you will see a small glue icon in the yellow box.
+That is to indicate some parts will no longer be separated, no matter if you are building a Watchtower (WT) or a Traffic Light (TL).
+While actual glue might not be necessary, we recommend a rigid connection.
 :::

 (subsec:howto-ground-structure-TL21)=